huggingface/diffusers/examples/dreambooth/README_sdxl.md

 ```

 > [!CAUTION]
 > Min-SNR gamma is not supported with the EDM-style training yet.
+When training with the PlaygroundAI model, it's recommended to not pass any "variant".